bierdok/talkops-news-api/README.md

 ## Features

-* Search for the news
+* Search for the latest news.

 ## Installation